offetam/restock_checker/README.md

 ** **

 # Update Scrapers

-***Modified webscrapers for BH, Adorama, Amazon, and Gamestop to scrape only SKU, price, stock, rating , number of review ***
+*Modified webscrapers for BH, Adorama, Amazon, and Gamestop to scrape only SKU, price, stock, rating , number of review.

+Added rating and review data to BH, Adorama and Gamestop.